Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 Server Deployment
 -----------------

-For that the ``prod`` profile defined in the context of rebar3 shall be used.
+For that, the ``prod`` profile defined in the context of ``rebar3`` shall be used.

-Currently we prefer re-using the (supposedly already installed) local Erlang environment on the server (to be shared across multiple services), so by default ERTS is not included in a US-Web release.
+Currently we prefer re-using the (supposedly already installed) local Erlang environment on the server (to be shared across multiple services), so by default ERTS is *not* included in a US-Web release.

 Sources are not included either, as we prefer re-rolling a release to editing and compiling code directly on a server.